sladericewatkins/onecms7/src/contact/other/index.md

 title: Something else
 ---

-In light of the holidays, I am stepping (mostly) away from my inbox until January 3rd, 2023.
-Replies to emails will be sporadic.
-Thanks for understanding!

-***

 Was what you want to talk to me about not on [the list](/contact/)?
 No worries, you can contact me directly.

 ## But first...